Segmented Toggle in React Native

 },

-: gives the segment some horizontal and vertical spacing, allows it to use up all of the available space designated for it (flex: 1
+segment: gives the segment some horizontal and vertical spacing, allows it to use up all of the available space designated for it (flex: 1), and centers it within the segmentselectedSegment: background color for the selected segment sideunselectedSegment: background color for the unselected segment sideleftSegment: rounds the top left and bottom left corners while keeping the top right and bottom right the same

 At this point the toggle looks like this: